ruelbhatcher/Typewriter-ribbon-re-inking/ribbon-reInk.md

 # How to re-ink a nylon ink ribbon

-Although various other written instructions for re-inking ink ribbons are available on the web, those that I have found are not effective for nylon ribbons.
-Nylon ribbon cannot be quickly loaded with ink by applying a few drops and waiting for it to spread out completely[^1].
-To ink the ribbon well, it is necessary to actively spread and work in the ink.
-This article describes a way to re-ink your nylon ribbon using a brush, resulting in uniform printing from the first letter typed.
+Although various other instructions for re-inking ink ribbons are available on the web, the frequently recommended passive technique[^1] is not effective for nylon ribbons.
+The problem is that nylon absorbs only a little water[^2] and so, inking the ribbon requires actively spreading and working in the water-based ink[^3].
+This article describes a way to re-ink your nylon ribbon using a brush to achieve uniform printing right from the start.

 ### Materials: